 Here is a screenshot of a part of the web page “Black July: A Tamil Genocide” by the US based non-profit organisation PEARL.
-This is taken as an example to explain the difference between original archival material and organisational archive.
+This is taken as an example to explain the difference between original archival document and organisational archive.

 Saturday Review (11.06.1983) – PDF

-Archival document: «Saturday Review» (noolaham.net)
+The original archival document: «Saturday Review» (noolaham.net)

 Saturday Review.
 (1983).
 Newspaper article Disposal of dead bodies without inquiry: C.R.M. expresses alarm by Saturday Review.
 Saturday Review (Noolaha id.
 24766).
-Noolaham Foundation, http://noolaham.net/project/248/24766/24766.pdf.
+Noolaham Foundation.
+Retrieved from http://noolaham.net/project/248/24766/24766.pdf.

 PEARL. (n.a).
 “Black July: A Tamil Genocide”.
-From https://pearlaction.org/rememberingblackjuly/
+Retrieved from https://pearlaction.org/rememberingblackjuly/.